Chart Color Schemes

 Wynnum has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 33 projects likely to affect the area.
-Notable projects include Royal Far West Neighbourhood Development, Wynnum Centre Suburban Renewal Precinct, Wynnum Plaza Redevelopment, and Ora - 27-Storey Mixed-Use Development (Withdrawn).
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 33 projects potentially influencing this region.
+Notable initiatives include Royal Far West Neighbourhood Development, Wynnum Centre Suburban Renewal Precinct, Wynnum Plaza Redevelopment, and Ora - 27-Storey Mixed-Use Development (Withdrawn).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.